 Using .NET Libraries

-Any static operation or member of a class defined in a .NET .dll can be used as a node in VL.
+Any static or member method of a public class defined in a .NET .dll can be used as a node in VL.

 To get access to the content of a library in a patch you only need to reference it as a dependency in the .vl document.